idbrii/notes/_posts/wip-gamedevtools.md

 * A programmatic UI library for Unity.
 (Some compromise between their designer-driven approach of building UI prefabs in the inspector vs. the easier to debug and re-use programmer approach of defining functions to make re-usable UI elements.)

+* Performance test and analysis.
+Users instrument code sections and specify CPU millisecond budgets for those sections.
+It runs tests, captures profile, and attributes budget expenditures to authors by cross-referencing profile with changed files.
+Must issue warnings for both over budget and massively under budget (often means something accidentally disabled).
+Should provide a chart to compare average CPU usage across test runs (commit ranges).

 # Building/packaging